• Menu

 This year crackers and oatcake-style products should be entered in this category as they too largely address the savoury snacking occasion.

-Sweet Snacking
+Sweet Snacking (click to enter)

-sponsored for 2024 by
+sponsored for 2025 by

 Recognising that the snack occasion is now more than just bars, all entries into this category should be something you could enjoy between meals , pre/post gym or a cheeky evening nibble.
 From exotic dried fruit to chocolate coated roasted chickpeas and chocolate cornflake clusters, let’s put our judges’ taste buds through their paces.

-Healthier Snacking
+Healthier Snacking (click to enter)

-sponsored for 2024 by
+sponsored for 2025 by

-Recognising all those better for you snacking options on the market for the free from and allergic consumer who is looking beyond the immediate fix to a HFSS-compliant free from snack, one that will satisfy taste buds well nutritionally-positive cravings!
+Recognising all those better for you snacking options on the market for the free from and allergic consumer who is looking beyond the immediate fix to a HFSS-compliant free from snack, one that will satisfy taste buds as well as nutritionally-positive cravings!

 This category is open to both savoury and sweet entries.

-Sponsored for 2024 by
+Sponsored for 2025 by

 A consistently popular category whose chocolate entries can broadly be split into large scale retail and artisanal.
 The artisanal entries (such as raw chocolates) are judged separately in a sub-category.
 We welcome replications of main category brand leaders, nods to healthier options and the use of more natural ingredients, and this category is not just about chocolate, sweet confections are also welcomed.